 The following chart shows projected upcoming tuition and fees for undergraduates at AMU.

-Be aware of how much college fees and tuition is increasing every year.
-At many schools students will end up paying a greater price for their final year of college than they did for their first.
+Take note of just how much the tuition and fees are increasing yearlyl.
+At a log of colleges students will end up paying more for their final year of school than they did for their first.

 Discover answers to your finance concerns in the tuition & fees FAQ.